If you represent a clinic or other organization and have a need for personal protective masks, face shields, or gowns, you can request them here.

 In addition, not shown in the video: Bias tape or ribbon ties instead of elastic are perfectly good, ties should be 8 – 12 inches long.
 Also, using a bendable wire along the top seam allows a better fit to the bridge of the nose.

-Face Shields: In addition, some hospitals are starting to ask for face shields.
+Face Shields: In addition, some hospitals and health care workers are asking for face shields.
 Many locals with 3D printers have already begun printing the following face shield pieces which can be found here: https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc2.

 To volunteer for COVID-19 specific response tasks, fill out the COVID Volunteer Form